mozilla/experimenter-docs/docs/data-scientists/telemetry.md

 registers when a user actually gets exposed to the experiment feature.

 :::tip
-Exposure is not set by default in Firefox Desktop.
-You must either call [recordExposureEvent()](/desktop-feature-api#recordexposureevent) manually or add `{sendExposureEvent: true}` to the options object of any API call.
-See [API documentation](/desktop-feature-api#getvariable) for more info.
+Exposure is not sent by default in Firefox Desktop.
+You should call [recordExposureEvent()](/desktop-feature-api#recordexposureevent).
+See [API documentation](/desktop-feature-api) for more info.
 :::

 | Android, iOS (`event.name`) | Desktop (`event.method`) |